 The bad news is: there is no quick, easy answer to your question.
 The good news is that there are experienced personal injury attorneys who can help you determine the value of your case and help get you the financial compensation that you deserve.

 Personal injury matters can result from almost any type of accident, including car accidents, slip and falls, medical malpractice, wrongful death, and more.
 It’s a broad area of the law that covers any case where a person has been injured due to another party’s negligent conduct.
 Recovering compensation in these matters depends largely on the facts of your case.
 Read on for some important general information on what goes into determining the value of your personal injury case.

 Table of Contents

 Meeting with South Florida Personal Injury Attorneys is the First Step

-Four years may seem like a lot of time, but waiting too long can have disastrous consequences to your case.
+Two years may seem like a lot of time, but waiting too long can have disastrous consequences to your case.
 For example, evidence becomes harder to obtain as time goes on.
 Evidence is a key factor in supporting your claim for “damages.”
 By waiting, you could negatively impact the value of your personal injury case.
 Memories may fade.
 Witnesses and records may become harder to track down.
 That’s why it’s best to act quickly and promptly.